 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Valaris reported total carbon emissions of approximately 2,000,000,000 kg CO2e, comprising 766,180,000 kg CO2e from Scope 1, 2,626,000 kg CO2e from Scope 2, and 1,473,103,000 kg CO2e from Scope 3 emissions.
-The combined Scope 1 and 2 emissions totalled about 768,806,000 kg CO2e.
+The Scope 1 and 2 combined emissions totalled about 768,806,000 kg CO2e.
 Valaris has set ambitious climate commitments, aiming for net zero emissions by 2050.
-In the near term, they are striving for a path consistent with the Paris Agreement’s 1.5°C scenario, with specific targets for both Scope 1 and Scope 2 emissions from 2023 to 2030.
-These initiatives reflect their commitment to implementing technology solutions that contribute positively to climate objectives.
-The company has demonstrated a proactive approach to reducing its carbon footprint, aligning with industry standards and climate terminology to address the pressing issue of climate change.
+This long-term target applies to both Scope 1 and Scope 2 emissions.
+In the near term, from 2023 to 2030, the company is striving to align its operations with the Paris Agreement’s 1.5°C scenario, focusing on developing targets and implementing technology solutions to reduce emissions in both Scope 1 and Scope 2.
+The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported by Valaris Limited.
+The commitment to achieving net zero emissions reflects a proactive approach to addressing climate change within the oil and gas industry.

 Access structured emissions data, company-specific emission factors, and source documents